Invariants of derived equivalences for admissible fractional Brauer graph algebras: Introduction

 In recent years, the study of certain classical finite-dimensional algebras using combinatorial structures and geometric models has become increasingly popular.
 For these algebras, derived equivalence can often be completely described by combinatorial or geometric data.
 For example, derived equivalence of gentle algebras can be determined by their geometric models \cite{AG,APS,JSW}, and derived equivalence of Brauer graph algebras (abbr.
 BGAs) can be determined by their ribbon graphs and multiplicity functions \cite{A,AZ,OZ}.

+Although many deep results are known for well-structured symmetric algebras such as BGAs, analogous characterizations have long been unavailable for self-injective algebras in general.

 In order to study self-injective algebras via a similar combinatorial approach, \cite{LL} generalized BGAs to fractional BGAs.
 In general, fractional BGAs are neither special biserial nor of tame representation type \cite{X}.
 Consequently, in \cite{LL3}, the authors considered a subclass, namely fractional BGAs of type MS on which the Nakayama automorphism acts admissibly; these algebras are self-injective and special biserial.
 Here, ``MS'' stands for ``multiserial and self-injective'' \cite{GS1}.
 In this article, for simplicity, we refer to such algebras as {\it admissible fractional BGAs} (abbr.
 AFBGAs).
 As in the case of BGAs, AFBGs are defined from combinatorial data --- a ribbon graph $\Gamma$ equipped with a (fractional) multiplicity function $m=\frac{d}{val}$ (see Definition \ref{fms-BG} for details) --- called an admissible fractional Brauer graph (abbr.
 AFBG).

-In fact, we will prove in Proposition \ref{prop:determined-by-BG} that AFBGAs are uniquely determined by their AFBGs.
+In fact, we will prove in Proposition \ref{prop:determined-by-BG} that AFBGAs are uniquely determined by their combinatorial data.
+We illustrate these concepts with the following example.

+\begin{example} Consider the following ribbon graph $\Gamma$, consisting of two vertices $\vv$ and $\ww$ and three edges $1,2,3$, embedded in a torus with two punctures.
+Without loss of generality, we assume that the cyclic ordering around each vertex is clockwise.

+As in the case of BGAs, the above ribbon graph $\Gamma$ naturally induces a quiver $Q_\Gamma$ as follows, whose vertices correspond to the edges of $\Gamma$, and whose arrows are determined by the cyclic ordering around the vertices of $\Gamma$.

+Here $\alpha$ denotes the arrows induced by the cyclic ordering around the vertex $\vv$, while $\beta$ denotes the arrows induced by the cyclic ordering around the vertex $\ww$.

+In contrast to the multiplicity function for BGAs, which specifies how many times a path may wind around a given vertex, \cite{LL} define a {\it degree function} in the setting of AFBGAs, which records the maximal number of steps around a vertex, or equivalently, the maximal length of such a path.
+Therefore, for a BGA, the degree $d(\vv)$ of each vertex $\vv$ in the ribbon graph is given by the product $d(\vv)=m(\vv)\,val(\vv)$, where $val(\vv)$ denotes the valency of $\vv$.
+Thus, one may regard $(\Gamma,d)$ as defining a BGA provided that the degree function $d$ is divisible by the valency function $val$.

+{\it Thus, to avoid confusion with the multiplicity function $m$, throughout this paper we consider a pair $(\Gamma,d)$, where $d$ is understood to be the degree function unless otherwise specified.}